-Form C-S has specially been introduced by the Singapore Government to make filing of tax forms cost-effective in terms of time and money and to make the process more simplified.
-Form C-S is an abridged 3- page income tax form which will help small companies report their annual income to IRAS.
-It can be submitted on paper or via e-filing which is easier and is now made compulsory by the Singapore Government as part of their Smart Nation vision, which calls for increased productivity through technology and better public services.
+Form C-S and Form C-S (Lite) were specially introduced by the Singapore government to make filing tax forms cost-effective in terms of time and money and to make the process more simplified.
+They will help small companies report their annual income to IRAS.
+They can be submitted via e-filing, which is easier.

 Necessary Documents for Filing of Form C-S

 The documents that need to be submitted along with Form C-S are a declaration statement showing the eligibility of the company and other essential tax and financial information only.
-The due date for e-filing is December 15.Paper Form C-S should be filed by 30 November.
+The due date for filing Form C-S is 30 November.
 Even then, documents like tax adjustments, tax computations and financial accounts are to be prepared and kept just in case the IRAS makes a request to submit them.

 e-Filing of Tax Form C-S